 Phil Stone is a graduate of Bridgewater College and the University of Virginia School of law.
 After a 25-year career as a lawyer, during which he served as President of the Virginia Bar Association, he was invited to be President of Bridgewater College, a position he held for 16 years.
 In 2010, he formed a law firm with 3 of his children, the Stone Law Group, in Harrisonburg, VA.
 In 2015, he was asked to serve as President of Sweet Briar College to prevent its closing.
 He holds four honorary doctorates.
 He is past Chair of the Board of Poplar Forest, Thomas Jefferson’s retreat, and Founder and President of the Lincoln Society of Virginia.
 For the past 43 years, he has conducted a ceremony to honor President Lincoln in the Lincoln Family Cemetery in Rockingham County.
 He is Past President of the Harrisonburg-Rockingham Historical Society and served an earlier term on the Board of Directors of SVBF.

 Mr. C.J.
 Steuart Thomas, III, Esq.

 Steuart lives in Staunton and is a partner with the law firm of Timberlake, Smith, Thomas & Moses, P.C.
 He specializes in litigation, specifically medical malpractice defense.
-Steuart is also an Adjunct Faculty Member at Washington & Lee School of Law, a Fellow in the American College of Trial Lawyers, and on the Board of Directors of the Virginia Association of Defense Attorneys and the Virginia Bar Association.
+Steuart is also an Adjunct Faculty Member at Washington & Lee School of Law, a Fellow in the American College of Trial Lawyers, on the Board of Directors of the Virginia Association of Defense Attorneys, and is the current president of the Virginia Bar Association.
 Steuart is a member of the St. Francis Church Parish Counsel.

 Mr. James R. Wilkins, Jr.